 We have a [societal] situation where PEPFAR (the President's program for [HIV/AIDS] relief in Africa) is now encouraging the circumcision of infants all over Africa—without any discussion whatsoever; I have seen no discussion [whatsoever] coming out of Africa about the function of the foreskin—its protective [and] sexual purposes.
 Instead, we're getting [laughably] astounding studies—one that came out the other day [essentially said]:

-100% of the adult men who have been circumcised in Africa are satisfied with [being circumcised], and most of them love it!
+100% of the adult men who have been circumcised in Africa are satisfied with [having been circumcised], and most of them love it!

-Maybe that's what that study shows, but I find [such figures] to be an astounding proposition just given the number of men who have complained to me that they do not like being circumcised—
+Maybe that's what that study shows, but I find [such figures] to be an astounding proposition just given the number of men who have complained to me that they do not like [having been] circumcised—

 I liken [that] to an election in Iran where you have 99% of the people [voting] for the incumbent.